microsoft/maro/docs/source/key_components/dashboard_visualization.rst

 ----

-User could save the code above into a file named **dump_data.py**, and run this file
+Suppose a file named **dump_data.py** contains code for calling Env object to run experiment, and run this file
 with:

 .. code-block:: sh